VectorInstitute/fairlens/README.md

 Faces come from [UTKFace](https://susanqq.github.io/UTKFace/), which provides age, gender, and race labels for every image.
 Analyses report gaps across those groups rather than treating the model as a single aggregate score.

-Supported models (each in its own folder under `src/fairlens/models/`): GPT-4o-mini, GPT-5.2, Qwen2.5-VL, Qwen3-VL, InternVL3, Llama 3.2 Vision, LLaVA-1.6, MiniCPM-V, Ovis 2.5, and CogVLM2.
+Supported models (each in its own folder under `src/fairlens/models/`): GPT-5.2, Qwen2.5-VL, Qwen3-VL, InternVL3, Llama 3.2 Vision, LLaVA-1.6, Ovis 2.5, and CogVLM.

 ## Repository structure